Background pattern

 • if you have a severe stomach or intestinal disorder (including toxic megacolon, a complication associated with ulcerative colitis)

-• if you have high eye pressure, with gradual loss of vision (glaucoma)
+• if you have high pressure in the eyes, with gradual loss of vision (glaucoma)

 • if you have severe liver disease

-• if you have severe kidney disease or moderate liver disease and are being treated with medications that can reduce the elimination of solifenacina from the body (e.g. ketoconazole).
+• if you have severe kidney disease or moderate liver disease and are being treated with medications that may decrease the elimination of solifenacin from the body (e.g., ketoconazole).
 Your doctor or pharmacist will inform you if this is the case.

-Inform your doctor if you have or have had any of the diseases mentioned above before starting treatment with solifenacina.
+Before starting treatment with solifenacin, inform your doctor if you have or have had any of the above-mentioned diseases.

 Warnings and precautions

-• if you have difficulty emptying your bladder (= bladder obstruction) or urinating (e.g. weak urine flow).
+• if you have a problem emptying your bladder (= bladder obstruction) or urinating (e.g., a weak urine flow).
 The risk of urine accumulation in the bladder (urinary retention) is much higher.

 • if you have any obstruction of the digestive system (constipation).